Does Brand Sentiment Still Matter?

 Brand sentiment (also called brand health) is determined through monitoring and analysis of brand mentions, comments and reviews online.
 It is one of the components of a social listening strategy.
 At its core, brand sentiment analysis aims to gauge and quantify public attitudes toward a brand at any given point in time.

-As complex and varied human emotions can be, brand sentiment analysis views attitudes as positive, negative or neutral.
-Determining which is which is no easy task and is often the source of debate on the effectiveness of brand health monitoring and analysis.
+As complex and varied human emotions can be, brand sentiment analysis views attitudes as positive, negative, or neutral.
+Determining which is no easy task and is often the source of debate on brand health monitoring and analysis effectiveness.
 It is also, incidentally, where innovation in NLP, AI and machine learning takes place.

 How does brand sentiment analysis work?

-Before you can analyze anything you need data.
-The first step to brand sentiment measurement is therefore opinion mining.
-Opinion mining involves scrubbing the web and social media for mentions of the brand and its products by people.
+Before you can analyze anything, you need data.
+The first step to brand sentiment measurement is, therefore, opinion mining.
+Opinion mining involves scrubbing the web and social media for people’s mentions of the brand and its products.

 There are a number of things brands do with the data gathered.
 For instance, a professional social listening tool will notify you the instant a review is published on Facebook, allowing you to respond in minimal time.
 But that’s only one of the things a well-implemented social media listening strategy can do for your business’ success.
 When looking at a mass of data rather than individual mentions, the information freely available on the internet is a goldmine for attitude insights about a brand or product.